-The processes described above shall rely on consistent product data: The products must be unambiguously identified, and their characteristics known and shared along the supply chain, including within the Healthcare provider.
+- 775 The processes described above shall rely on consistent product data: The products must be unambiguously identified, and their characteristics known and shared along the supply chain, including within the Healthcare provider.
 For example, product identifiers should remain consistent between vendors and users, so that when vendors receive a request (e.g., an order), their system knows unequivocally which product is requested.
-The same inside the Healthcare provider: the product identification must be unambiguous from ordering to supply management to administration.
+The same inside the Healthcare 780 provider: the product identification must be unembiguous from ordering to supply menagement - 780 provider: the product identification must be unambiguous from ordering to supply management to administration.

-- 785 Besides the product identifiers, other attributes are required for proper operations.
-For a given product, some characteristics are relevant for the Ordering process (e.g., packaging hierarchy) while other characteristics are relevant for the resupply management (e.g., pack factors like "units per box").
-Other specific characteristics may be important, depending on the product (for example "maximum storage temperature"). - 790 Some attributes are specific to a virtual product (e.g., the code14 for the pharmaceutical specialty "Paracetamol 500 mg tablet" is 3030553; ATC code is N02BE01).
+Besides the product identifiers, other attributes are required for proper operations.
+For a given product, some characteristics are relevant for the Ordering process (e.g., packaging hierarchy) while other characteristics are relevant for the resupply management (e.g., pack factors like

+785 "units per box").
+Other specific characteristics may be important, depending on the product (for example "maximum storage temperature").

+Some attributes are specific to a virtual product (e.g., the code14 for the pharmaceutical specialty "Paracetamol 500 mg tablet" is 3030553; ATC code is N02BE01).
 Other attributes are specific to a trade item (e.g., the global identifier for the trade item "Paracetamol box of 200 tablets @ 500 mg" is 07896112149682).
-Other attributes are only relevant to a physical occurrence of a product, like the lot number, the serial number or expiry date. - 795 Product Data Management is the area that ensures consistency of these attributes in the complete supply and clinical processes.
+Other attributes are only relevant to a physical occurrence of a